|

 Critters; Craft Demonstrations; River Activities; Working Grist Mill; Crafts

-Artisans, children's area and otter stage, nature demonstrations and many
+Artisans, children's area and otter stage, nature demonstrations and other

 West Point on the Eno, Durham City Park (Parking at Durham County Stadium)